 This creamy and mildly spicy slow cooker chicken chili is our family’s staple dinner recipe.
-I make it at least a dozen times over the colder months.
 It freezes well and leftovers keep for days!
 There’s no pre-cooking or complicated prep required, so it’s a true “set it and forget it” crockpot meal.

 Slow Cooker Chicken Chili: Recipe on Repeat

 I can’t even tell you how many times we’ve made this easy slow cooker chicken chili in the past few years.
 100?
 200?
 I think we’re in the 300s by now.

 That’s not an exaggeration.
 Every time a family member, neighbor, or friend has a baby, I bring them over a batch to freeze.
 (Who doesn’t find comfort in home-cooked chili?
 Especially new parents!)
 Every time we have company over for a football game, I make this chili.
 And every time I want to prep freezer meals, I make another batch.
 It’s on the top of my list of 30+ back to school recipes.
 And, finally, anytime we want an easy slow cooker dinner, slow cooker chicken chili is on the menu.